inpsyde/wp-app-container/README.md

 );
 ```

-The hook `App::ACTION_ADD_PROVIDERS` will actually be fired two times, once when core is at `plugins_loaded` and the other when core is at `init` so that themes and packages required by themes can register providers too.
+The hook `App::ACTION_ADD_PROVIDERS` can actually be fired from one to three times, depending on when `App::boot()` is called for the first time.

-The `App` class will be clever enough to add the provider only once.
+The entire workflow will be explained below, but for now is relevant that even if the hook is fired more times, the `App` class will be clever enough to add the provider only once.

-The "bootstrapping" normally happen after `init`, but some providers might tell the App to do it earlier, in that case it is responsibility of the developer to make sure that services provided by "early booted" service providers don't need any service / object provided by service providers booted later.

 ### Contextual registration

-As shown in the example above, `App::addProvider()` besides the provide itself, accept a variadic number of context constants, that tell the App that the given provider should be only used in the listed contexts.
+As shown in the example above, `App::addProvider()` besides the service provider itself, accepts a variadic number of context constants, that tell the App that the given provider should be only used in the listed contexts.

 The full list of possible constants is: